judovana/JavadocOfflineSearch/README.md

  * java -jar JavadocOfflineSearch.jar  -start-server & firefox
 to use firefox search plugin comaptible and/or commandline approach run:

 Is capable to index htmldocs, plaintexts and pdfs.
-Is capable to index/access archived (zip/jar) docs Uses lucene index and page-rank index.
-(Or mixture f both if you wish) page-rank is original google's algorithm.
+Is capable to index/access archived (zip/jar) docs (like javadoc mostly is)
+Uses lucene index and page-rank index.
+(Or mixture of both if you wish) page-rank is original google's algorithm.
 More pages is pointing to the target, more prefered it is.
 More times you click to any resource, more page-rank it gets too.
-If you wont to ignore pdfs and are using assembeld version, then you can put .pdf to list of ignored suffixes in your javadocOfflineSearch.properties
+If you wont to ignore pdfs and are using assembled version, then you can put .pdf to list of ignored suffixes in your javadocOfflineSearch.properties

 Of course plain text/pdfs files are very hardly to be sorted by page-rank (unless some htmls are pointing to those plain files)
 ```